Extreme Compressive Sampling for Covariance Estimation: Proofs of Technical Lemmas

 We will apply this identity on the term involving $Y_2$.
 Notice also that,

 Since $W^TW = I_{d-1}$ and since $\alpha$ and $\omega$ are independent and $\|\alpha\|_2 = 1$,

 As before, we now use Minkowski's inequality to bound the term involving the Beta random variables.

-Here the second line is based on an application of the triangle inequality, while the third line follows from Minkowski's inequality on the first term.
+Here the second line is based on the triangle inequality, while the third line follows from Minkowski's inequality on the first term.
 In the fourth line, we use the bound $\EE(\omega - \omega^2) \le \EE(\omega)$ on all terms, which is valid since $\omega \in [0,1]$.
-As in the bound for $Y_1$, we now use the fact that:
+As in the bound for $Y_1$, we now use the fact that

-Applying this bound to both terms involving $\EE\omega = \frac{m}{d}$ gives,
+Applying this bound to both terms involving $\EE\omega = \frac{m}{d}$ gives

 We now use the same upper bounds as we did to control $Y_1$,

 Combining this with the derivation above gives:

 which, along with the fact that $I - uu^T \preceq I$, gives the bound for $Y_2$.